xpgram/advance-wars/src/00 - Todo List.md

   - The game shows you every standby phase event in sequential order.
 You probably won't have 100 resupplies to see, but if you did...

 - [ ] Add dummy IssueOrderConfirm step, which would get approval from the server.
-- [ ] ListMenuGUI: 'key' → 'display' : a generic type.
-Set to {icon, title, cost}, of which some are ignored based on purpose.
-- [ ] Add Field and Shop menus to global UI layer instead of map ui.
-- [ ] Add multi-column to ListMenu.

 - [ ] The camera needs to emit an event when it stops moving.
 Or maybe it just has a getter that responds true whenever its target is in focus.
 This is less sophisticated, but I think it would suffice.
 - [ ] Camera can use this signal itself, too.
 Whenever its object *is* in focus, it should pick the nearest map-tile point quantized to its zoom ratio or whatever and move there, I suppose at a speed that also scales with zoom to avoid weird staircase zoom effects.